K9 Mastery has answers to all of your commonly asked questions below.

 We train outside because that is where you will be using the training the most, and an outside environment provides the most distractions for your dog.
 The simplest thing such as the breeze shifting and carrying a different scent onto the training field can be very distracting for a dog, but weather, wildlife, noises, other dogs and people all play a role too.
 If you want your dog to listen to you in the real world filled with people, food, kids playing and cars driving then that is where you need to train.

 Yes.
 We do train in all weather.
 Classes are held rain or shine . . .hot or cold (or should I say VERY hot or VERY cold).
 We have not yet had class in the snow, but that is simply because it was not snowing when class was scheduled.
 When you sign up for classes you will be expected to attend during all these conditions.
-(Please note we do not train in dangerous weather conditions including extreme amounts of lightening or hail.
-We do currently use an app to send a text to all students signed up if class is canceled.)
+(Please note we do not train in dangerous weather conditions including extreme amounts of lightening or hail or during certain times of the day if we are under a heat advisory for everyone's safety.)

 No. I do not require dogs to be altered to attend classes.
 Yes, dogs in heat are not only allowed on the field but encouraged to attend.
 This is simply another distraction for the other dogs.